rricard/proposal-refcollection/README.md

 # Overview

-The RefCollection introduces a way to keep value references to objects.
+The RefCollection introduces a way to keep value references to objects through symbols.

 One of its main goals is to be able to keep track of objects in [Records and Tuples][rt] without introducing anything mutable in them.

-The RefCollection is able to release objects from memory automatically.
+The RefCollection is able to automatically track symbols in such a way that when they become unreachable (and since symbols can't be forged) the referenced object can become unreachable as well.

 # Examples